AM-H/WebAPI_FE/README.md

 https://group3-tcss460-web-api-c867cd962f17.herokuapp.com/

-# Alpha Sprint Contribution
+# Beta Sprint Contribution

-Elias Emanuel Arriola - Assisted in completing the tutorial
+Elias Emanuel Arriola - Update the register/login form to match the 3rd-party Auth API registration/login requirements and included a page/view to allow the user to view a list of books
-Ahmed Hassan - Hosted the web app on vercel and deployed the app.
+Ahmed Hassan - Update the register/login form to match the 3rd-party Auth API registration/login requirements and included a page/view to allow the user to view a list of books
-David William Besex - Assisted in completing the tutorial
+David William Besex -
-Ali Mohamed - Assisted in completing the tutorial
+Ali Mohamed -

-# Alpha Sprint Meetings
+# Beta Sprint Meetings

-### Meeting 1 (May 12, 2025)
+### Meeting 1 (May 19, 2025)

-Check off for running front-end.
+Splitting up the work for the beta sprint.

-### Meeting 2 (May 17, 2025)
+### Meeting 2 (May , 2025)

 Published Front End version Alpha